Onirus1/Sudoku-Solver/README.md

 ## Usage

-./sudoku_solver <puzzle_file>
+./sudoku_solver <file_path>

-Replace <puzzle_file> with the path to your Sudoku puzzle file.
+Replace <file_path> with the path to your Sudoku puzzle file.
 The file should contain 81 digits (0–9), where 0 represents an empty cell.

 ### Example puzzle file: